TheKikGen/MPC-LiveXplore-bootstrap/README.md

    The directory MUST be named "tkgl_bootstrap_[ProjectData]" to be recognized by the bootstrap script within the image.
 This suffix allows to hide the directory when you are using the MPC app.

- You can also burn an sdcard by download one of the [bootstrap image here](https://drive.google.com/drive/folders/16tqhdznLIwpyl2uw8BjkqHjZw-EEpEF1?usp=sharing)
+You can also burn a sdcard by downloading one of the [ready made bootstrap image here](https://drive.google.com/drive/folders/16tqhdznLIwpyl2uw8BjkqHjZw-EEpEF1?usp=sharing).

 ## Activation of modules at boot